altocodenl/tagaway/readme.md

 - Upload/import:
    - Increase thumb quality.
-   - Fix import client bug: clicking anywhere should not trigger a call to Google
    - Serve lastPiv correctly if piv is deleted, avoid 404s.
    - Stop losing scroll when view is updated.
    - If there's a provider error during an import, give a "try again" option with the same list and allow also to cancel it.